11 Types of Finches in Texas with Pictures and ID Guide

 Status in TexasYear-round

 The lesser goldfinch lives year-round in Texas, mainly in the Central and Southwest portions of the state.
 There is an abundant population in the Guadalupe Valley of Edward’s Plateau.
-These tiny finches are brightly colored but may be easy to overlook if you don’t learn their call notes, which consist of rapid twittering.
-They breed in lightly wooded areas, and you can find them in bald cypress and American sycamore trees near rivers and streams.
-They are known for gathering in groups of several hundred at a time, where they feed on seeds and grains in weedy fields or bird feeders.
+These tiny finches are brightly colored but may be easily overlooked.
+Their call notes consist of rapid twittering.
+They breed in lightly wooded areas with bald cypress and American sycamore trees near rivers and streams.
+They are known for gathering in groups of several hundred, feeding on seeds and grains in weedy fields.
 Attract this species by planting seed-producing plants like asters, sunflowers, and thistles.
-Some bird enthusiasts swear by adding bright pops of yellow color around your yard and patio to captivate them.
+Some bird enthusiasts swear adding bright pops of yellow color around your yard and patio will captivate them.

 4. Purple Finch (Haemorhous purpureus)